sanlocoz/truss/README.md

 - How structural analysis is done with computer modeling.
 - Creating a simple applications to calculate structural responses from scratch.
 - Understanding the program complexity in terms of space and time, `O(NDOF^2)`, where `NDOF` is number of degree of freedom for a simple linear analysis.
+- Understanding this simple problem serves as the foundation to know for more generalized problems (3D frame) which has 6 degree of freedoms (X, Y, Z translations and rotations) in each end of the members.
+The stiffness coefficient is given below:

 ## Resources
 Kassimali, A., 2012. *Matrix analysis of structures*.
 2nd ed.
 Stamford: Cengage Learning.